-Boho Living Room Ideas to Create a Sense of Laid-Back Luxury
+35 Boho Living Room Ideas to Create the Eclectic Space of Your Dreams

-Even so, bohemian rooms can still fall prey to looking the same if you’re pulling from the same shops and design formulas of other influencers or designers.
-Thankfully, it won’t take much to make your living room a one-of-a-kind space after hunting for unique furniture, discovering art that speaks to you, and finding decorative accents from travels—or from places you’ve always dreamed of traveling to.
+But a true sign of a boho living room is one that is truly unique.
+Thankfully, it won’t take much to make your living room a one-of-a-kind space after hunting for unique furniture, discovering art that speaks to you, and finding decorative accents from travels.
 The following boho-insipred living rooms will help spark your inner designer to create a space that feels uniquely you while offering some important pointers along the way.

 The walls aren’t the only place that can use some color.
 Take to the floor and adorn it with a gorgeous patterned rug, as shown here by @restyleart.
 Not only does this rug look beautiful, but it makes the living room feel that much cozier.